Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Prog1.rst

 **Delivery**

-Beyond the workshop manaual there will be videos, tutorials, and lectures.
+Beyond the workshop manual there will be videos, tutorials, lectures and links to oterh material (e.g. manuals, articles).
 This a hands on workshop.
 People will be avalable to help throughout.